Moyi-Tian/CommunityRobustness/README.md

+The results are written into `json` data files.
+If running synthetic experiments on LFR benchmark, the result files will be in `./Data/LFR_network` and the file names will start with `results_`.
+When running on empirical datasets, information on the initial partition and computational results over timesteps are recorded in separated folders, which can be found in the directory `./Data/empirical_network/`.
+These corresonding directories and data files are generated automatically by the algorithm.

 ### Datasets

-The empirical network data provided in ./Empirical_Dataset folder are pre-processed and cleaned from the following original datasets obtained from online data repositories:
+We provide 3 empirical network datasets in `./Empirical_Dataset` as examples to run empirical experiments.
+These data are pre-processed and cleaned from the following original datasets obtained from online data repositories:

 1. R. Rossi and N. Ahmed, Ia-radoslaw-email, https://networkrepository.com/ia-radoslaw-email.php
 2. J. Kunegis, Enron, http://konect.cc/networks/enron